-Ozone Levels May Explain Allergy Symptoms After Pollen Season
+Ozone Levels Linked to Allergy Symptoms

 The patients were exposed to two hours of filtered air, as well as air with high ozone levels – 400 parts per billion – on two separate occasions.
 These tests were conducted prior to the pollen season and after the pollen season.